hydroper/ts4air/docs/typescript-internals.md

 ## Method Overriding

-- [ ] Overriding method from a `declare class` requires the exact same signature and restricted optional parameter values.
+- [ ] Overriding method from a `declare class` which has optional parameters requires restricted optional parameter values (e.g. must be constant and fit into the parameter type).
 A `declare class` comes from ActionScript.
+Otherwise, the method can use any kind of optional parameter initialiser, as it should be able to translate to something like `*`.